4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 update-notify: true

 #If you want to use the feature "plugin:<pluginName> make sure you installed PL-Hide-Pro on the MC-Servers and enabled bungee-mode
-#Also "plugin:<pluginName> won't work with bungeecord plugins
-#If you change these value, the server has to be restarted
+#Read here for more details https://github.com/Nononitas/Plugin-Hide-Pro/wiki/Setup-the-autlisting-command-function-per-plugin-for-Spigot-plugin-commands-in-Bungeecord
 bungee-mode: false
+#Only change this ip if the Spigot Subservers are hosted on a different ip than the Bungeecord server
 ip: 127.0.0.1
+#If the ip is other than 127.0.0.1, make sure the port is open
+#Do NOT change the port unless you are 100% sure what you are doing.
+In most cases it is recommended to leave the default value
 port: 1550

-#Blocks all "/<pluginname>:<command>"
+#Blocks all "/<pluginname>:<command>" | For example it will remove /essentials:warp but not /warp
 block-plugin-named-commands-tabcomplete: true
 block-plugin-named-commands-execution: true

 groups:
-  #If no group is set via the permission plhide.group.<group> this will be applied
+  #If no group is set via the permission plhide.group.<group> this will be used
   #Do not rename the default group!
   default:
     #The list of commands whose execution will be blocked or only executable